-A. Complete a comprehensive survey of the historic and cultural resources within the Wekiva basin, particularly those that are either directly or indirectly functionally related to the river system.

-- i.
-Identify and prioritize areas that have not been surveyed.

-- ii.
-Survey the areas.
+- A. Complete a comprehensive survey of the historic and cultural resources within the Wekiva basin, particularly those that are either directly or indirectly functionally related to the river system. - Identify and prioritize areas that have not been surveyed. - ii.
+Survey the areas. - iii.

-- iii.
 Document a description of each new site found.

 - iv.
-File a record of each site

-with the Florida Master

-Site File.

-- B. Establish a system to prioritize significant historic and cultural resources for protection efforts.

-- i.
-Identify significant resources based on existing archeological surveys and results of the comprehensive survey in Objective 1A.

-- ii.
-Use expert input as recommended by the Florida Division of Historical Resources to create a priority system.

-- iii.
-The priority system should

-address items outlined in

-the "BMP Guide" (see

-Objective 1C.)

-- iv.
-Use the priority system to assign a priority to known sites and newly discovered sites.

-- C. Implement the "Best Management Practices Guide to Protecting Archaeological Sites" (Florida Bureau of Archaeological Research) to stabilize and protect, at a minimum, high priority sites.

-- i.
-Create a protocol for implementing the Best Management Practices.

-- ii.
-Implement the Best

-Management Practices based

-on the priority assigned to

-sites.

-- D. Assign at least one trained public agency staff member ("Cultural Resources Coordinator") to regularly monitor and implement protection and management strategies associated with historic and cultural resources.

-- i.
-Assess staff roles and availability within each agency.

-- ii.
-Create a strategy to assign one person as the Cultural Resources Coordinator, specifying the percent of their time that is devoted to monitoring sites and implementing protection and management strategies.

-- iii.
-Establish an agreement or Memorandum of Understanding to create this position through a partnership of multiple agencies.

-- iv.
-The Cultural Resources

-Coordinator should focus on

-coordinating the

-accomplishment of
+File a record of each site with the Florida Master Site File. - B. Establish a system to prioritize significant historic and cultural resources for protection efforts. - i.
+Identify significant resources based on existing archeological surveys and results of the comprehensive survey in Objective 1A. - ii.
+Use expert input as recommended by the Florida Division of Historical Resources to create a priority system. - iii.
+The priority system should address items outlined in the "BMP Guide" (see Objective 1C.) - iv.
+Use the priority system to assign a priority to known sites and newly discovered sites. - C. Implement the "Best Management Practices Guide to Protecting Archaeological Sites" (Florida Bureau of Archaeological Research) to stabilize and protect, at a minimum, high priority sites. - i.
+Create a protocol for implementing the Best Management Practices. - ii.
+Implement the Best Management Practices based on the priority assigned to sites. - D. Assign at least one trained public agency staff member ("Cultural Resources Coordinator") to regularly monitor and implement protection and management strategies associated with historic and cultural resources.

-objectives in this section,

-particularly Objectives 1A,

-1B, and 1C.

-- E. Work with the law enforcement divisions of each agency to target high priority sites for regular patrol and enforcement of state cultural resources protection laws to deter vandalism and looting.
-Frequently patrolled sites receive less vandalism.

-- i.
-Implement regular communication between resource managers and local law enforcement.

-- ii.
-Ensure that a list of law enforcement contact information is readily available to agency staff.

-- iii.
-Familiarize law enforcement

-personnel with high
+- Assess staff roles and availability within each agency. - ii.
+Create a strategy to assign one person as the Cultural Resources Coordinator, specifying the percent of their time that is devoted to monitoring sites and implementing protection and management strategies. - iii.
+Establish an agreement or Memorandum of Understanding to create this position through a partnership of multiple agencies. - iv.
+The Cultural Resources Coordinator should focus on coordinating the accomplishment of objectives in this section, particularly Objectives 1A, 1B, and 1C. - E. Work with the law enforcement divisions of each agency to target high priority sites for regular patrol and enforcement of state cultural resources protection laws to deter vandalism and looting.
+Frequently patrolled sites receive less vandalism. - i.
+Implement regular communication between resource managers and local law enforcement. - ii.
+Ensure that a list of law enforcement contact information is readily available to agency staff. - iii.
+Familiarize law enforcement personnel with high priority sites. - iv.
+Use off-duty law enforcement officers to patrol during weekends and holidays. - F. Ensure that law enforcement personnel attend training on archeological resource protection.

-priority sites.